The Best Little Whorehouse in Texas (film): Plot

-The Governor of Texas, who cannot decide on any issue until he first sees what voters say in opinion polls, listens to Ed Earl's eloquent appeal to keep the Chicken Ranch open.
-However, when the polls say a bare majority of Texans disapprove of the place, he orders Ed Earl to close it down.
-On his way out of the capital building, Ed Earl confronts a jubilant Thorpe and knocks him out with one punch as a camera crew films.
-He then calls Mona to tell her to close and apologize for their previous spat.
-The working girls sadly leave the Chicken Ranch immediately and permanently.
-Miss Mona is disconsolate, at least until learning what Ed Earl did to attempt to keep it open.
+Without telling Mona his intentions, Ed Earl travels to Austin to appeal to the Governor of Texas.
+The politician, who will not make a decision on any issue without first seeing the results of opinion polls, listens to Ed Earl's eloquent appeal to keep the Chicken Ranch open.
+However, when the polls say a bare majority of Texans disapprove of the place, he orders the sheriff to close it down.
+While leaving the capitol building, Ed Earl confronts a jubilant Thorpe, yanks off his wig, and punches him out as a crew films the confrontation.

+At his office, Ed Earl calls Mona to tell her to permanently close down the whorehouse, and apologizes for their earlier fight.
+After hearing the news, the sex workers leave the Chicken Ranch the next day.
+Miss Mona is disconsolate, until learning about Ed Earl's attempt to keep the brothel open.

-As Miss Mona is departing the Chicken Ranch for the last time, Ed Earl stops her and proposes.
-She turns him down, knowing that having a wife who had once run a whorehouse would hurt his chances of running for the state legislature.
-He insists that he wants to marry her, regardless of what people will think or say.
-To drive his point home, he picks up Miss Mona like a bride, installs her in the passenger seat of the pickup, and drives away.
+As Miss Mona is departing the Chicken Ranch for the last time, Ed Earl stops her and proposes marriage.
+She turns him down, knowing that having a wife who had once been the madam of a notorious whorehouse would hurt his chances of running for the state legislature.
+Ed Earl insists he wants to marry her, regardless of what people will think or say.
+To make his point, he tosses her luggage into his pickup truck, then picks up Miss Mona and installs her in the passenger seat.
+They drive away together.

-In an epilogue, Deputy Fred, who succeeded Ed Earl as the Sheriff, states that Ed Earl and Miss Mona married and that Ed Earl successfully ran for the legislature, becoming a State Senator.
+Deputy Fred becomes the new Sheriff, while Ed Earl and Miss Mona marry.
+Ed Earl later successfully runs for the Texas state legislature.